athena-framework/website/docs/components/README.md

 #### Argument Resolution

 Before Athena can call the controller action, it first needs to determine what arguments, if any, should be passed to it.
 This is achieved via an [ATH::Arguments::ArgumentResolverInterface][Athena::Framework::Arguments::ArgumentResolverInterface] that facilitates gathering all the arguments.
-One or more [ATH::Arguments::Resolvers::ArgumentValueResolverInterface][Athena::Framework::Arguments::Resolvers::ArgumentValueResolverInterface] will then be used to resolve each specific argument's value.
+One or more [ATH::Arguments::Resolvers::Interface][Athena::Framework::Arguments::Resolvers::Interface] will then be used to resolve each specific argument's value.

 The default algorithm is as follows: